FullByte/FullByte.github.io/docs/tech/azure/design/azure-regions.md

 | Middle East   | uaecentral         | uaenorth           | Abu Dhabi       | 24.466667  | 54.366669   |
 | South America | brazilsoutheast    | brazilsouth        | Rio             | -22.90278  | -43.2075    |

-The list-locations result also has “logical” instead of physical entries which seems to include staging regions and is yet another set of regions/geographies.
+The list-locations result also has "logical" instead of physical entries which seems to include staging regions and is yet another set of regions/geographies.
 Running this command

 ``` sh
 az account list-locations --query "[?metadata.regionType=='Logical']" -o table